ritual-net/infernet-monorepo/infernet_services/services/torch_inference_service/README.md

 # Torch Inference Service

 This service serves closed source models via a `TorchInferenceWorkflow` object, encapsulating the backend, preprocessing, and postprocessing logic

+[PyTorch](https://pytorch.org/) is an open source deep learning framework that provides a flexible platform for building and deploying machine learning models.
+This service allows you to deploy and run PyTorch models for various inference tasks, such as image classification, object detection, or natural language processing.

 ## Infernet Configuraton

-The service can be configuraed as part of the overall Infernet configuration in `config.json`.
+The service can be configured as part of the overall Infernet configuration in `config.json`.

 ```json
 {